-- 1 From the main menu, select Settings > Display/Info > Contrast. - 2 To set the contrast of the full-sized display, select Int.
+- 1 From the main menu, select Settings > Display/Info > Contrast. - 2 To set the contrast of the internal display, select Int.
 Display. -or-

-To set the contrast of the one-line display, select Ext.
+To set the contrast of the external display, select Ext.
 Display.

 3 Scroll left or right to set the contrast.